BYU-PRISM/Seeq/README.md

 ## Seeq-System Identification is ..
 A Seeq Add-on built in python to identify input and output relationship for the system to create **digital twin** models for various analytics and machine learning tasks.
 System dynamics are identified thereby allowing users to get dynamic predictions quickly.
-The Add-On is fully integrated with Seeq Workbench.
+The Add-on is fully integrated with Seeq Workbench.
 Cleaned and contexutalized data from Seeq workbench can be used to identify dynamic models; the models can be pushed back into Seeq workbench.
 This framework supports both adhoc investigations as well as streaming predictions.
 The system identification framework can be used for a variety of tasks including simulation, digital twin construction, advanced process control, real time optimization, etc.

 <p align="center">